 |$80,000 for 15||NO DEAL||NO SHARK|

 Father Figure is a company from Madison, WI, that makes “paternity” clothes for dads.

 As Andrew Bentley, Founder, CEO said “Dads are more active and loving as ever in childcare.
 But, feeling ignored and undervalued, 84% of millennial dads wish parenting-related companies better understood their needs.
 That’s when Father Figure, a lifestyle brand to support and inspire dads, was born. “

 Father Figure is the new go-to for dads who want clothing that’s attractive, functional, and perfect for their busy lifestyles.

 Novel Effect is a company from Seattle, WA, that has created an app that provides reactions to stories read aloud.
 It adds a multimedia experience to stories by providing sound effects and music to go along with the words.

-Novel Effect is a free, award-winning app that brings your books to life with music, sound effects, and character voices — custom-made to celebrate the tone of each story.
+An award-winning app, Novel Effect is free to download and brings your books to life with sound effects, music, and character voices, which are specifically made to celebrate the tone of each story.

 Skip pages, pause to talk about the illustrations or re-read – smart voice recognition stays in sync with your reading style, if you skip ahead or read a favorite part again and again..
 Add an interactive, screen-free dimension to hundreds of kids books you know and love.